Philippe Cheverny ”Gold” Table Lamp

 Other French companies such as Maison Jansen, Maison Charles, Maison Lancel and Maison Bagues made table lamps in this style, as you can see below.

-Other versions: Different themes, same frame, different lampshade.
+Other versions: Different themes, same framework, metal base, different lampshade.

 Philippe Cheverny, born in Rouen, France in 1936, was an artist, designer and decorator from France.
 He produced many lamps, furniture, paintings and objects.
 Many objects and lamps have this gold decoration.
 The company was at least active in the 60s and 70s.
 Philippe Cheverny also designed for other companies such as Charpentier and Design Kit.